saarkia/braze-websdk-demo/README.md

 - **Control Handling**: Automatically hides when the user is in a control variant
 - **Status Indicators**: Real-time status pill and activity log entries for banner lifecycle events

+### 🎨 Personalisation
+- **Custom Display Name**: Brand the experience with your name in the header and inbox
+- **Colour Palettes**: Choose from four handcrafted themes that update live
+- **Light/Dark/Auto**: Respect system preferences or override with a click

 ### 🔔 Push Notifications
 - **Permission Management**: Request and manage browser push permissions
 - **Registration Flow**: Complete push notification registration process